Fighter-bomber

 A fighter-bomber is a fighter aircraft that has been modified, or used primarily, as a light bomber or attack aircraft.
 It differs from bomber and attack aircraft primarily in its origins, as a fighter that has been adapted into other roles, whereas bombers and attack aircraft are developed specifically for bombing and attack roles.

 Although still used, the term fighter-bomber has less significance since the introduction of rockets and guided missiles into aerial warfare.
-Modern aircraft with similar duties are now typically called multirole combat aircraft or strike fighters.
+Modern aircraft with similar duties are now typically called strike fighters.